 - Taking audit reporting from 30 pages to about three.
 This doesn’t mean important information is left out.
 Users have a master data view where they can see the overall information of the company and drill through the data to a deeper level.

-- Building the integrations and interfaces from the bespoke systems into Enterprise Management (formerly known as Sage X3).
+- Building the integrations and interfaces from the bespoke systems into Sage X3.

 We go out of our way to ensure clients have the right software that are fit for purpose.